ch4mpy/spring-addons/samples/tutorials/bff/README.md

 - `spring-cloud-gateway` configured as  BFF
 - a Spring Boot 3 servlet REST API configured as an OAuth2 resource server
 - Keycloak, Cognito and Auth0 as authorization servers
+- two different ways to query the `greetings` API:
+  * requests at `/bff/greetings-api/v1/greeting` authorized with a session cookie.
+This is the BFF pattern and what the Angular app uses.
+  * requests at `/greetings-api/v1/greeting` authorized with an access token.
+This is what Postman or any other OAuth2 client would use.

 The latest SNAPSHOT is deployed by CI / CD to a publicly available K8s cluster managed by [OVH](https://www.ovhcloud.com/fr/public-cloud/kubernetes/)): https://bff.demo.c4-soft.com/ui/